ycrc/hopper-presentation/slides.md

 ---
 # Sensitive Data Transfer In
 1. Submit the [form](https://research.computing.yale.edu/hopper-sensitive-transfer) first.
-2. YCRC will approve, make necessary networking changes, and create a temporary globus receiving collection
+2. YCRC will approve, make all necessary networking changes, and create a temporary globus receiving collection
 3. You will receive instructions on how to transfer your data.

+Transfers requiring method other than globus are possible with YCRC assistance.

 ---

 # Sensitive Data Transfer Out